v112263/it-autonomos-spain/_includes/en/miscellaneous/digital_certificate_obtain.md

 **Method #2**

-I applied on [this website](https://certificadoelectronico.es/){:target="_blank"}, for free.
-It took a few minutes, and I didn’t have to go anywhere.
-I submitted my documents on the website, waited a few days, and downloaded the certificate.

-Depending on the online queue, the waiting time may vary.
-But if you need it urgently, there is an option to pay and get the certificate on the same day.

-This is one of the fastest methods (if you need it urgently and are willing to pay).
+Previously, it was possible to do it for free on [this website](https://certificadoelectronico.es/){:target="_blank"}.
+But now, only paid options remain.
+However, if you don't want to travel and are willing to pay, this is a suitable option.
+You will need to upload documents on the website, after which you wait for the certificate to be issued.

 **Method #3**